 Another example is “Inequality not personalities drove Britain to Brexit” by Matthew Goodwin (prof politics at U of Kent) at Politico — “Angst, alienation and resentment fueled the vote to leave the EU.”
 At least he mentions immigration, but only mixed in with traditional leftist causes.

 These stories do not well match the facts.
 Most importantly, they ignore the large role of immigration.
 Greenwald never mentions it.
 This blindness is understandable.
 Support for mass immigration is a defining characteristic of the Left today.
 Greenwald cannot fairly speak of it, so he closes his eyes and pretends the issue doesn’t exist.

-For stronger evidence about the key role of immigration in Brexit — and why other nations might follow the UK’s example — see the most recent of the EU’s extensive public opinion surveys: the Autumn 2015 report of the Standard Eurobarometer conducted during 7 – 17 November 2015 in the 28 Member States of the EU.
+For stronger evidence about the key role of immigration in Brexit — and why other nations might follow the UK’s example — see the most recent of the EU’s extensive public opinion surveys: the Autumn 2015 report of the Standard Eurobarometer conducted during 7 – 17 November 2015 European Commission.
 The results tell us much, for this was a significant period for Europe.

 “The refugee crisis entered a new phase in summer 2015, when more than 100,000 people a month entered Europe by sea in August, September and October.
 This means that almost 900,000 refugees and migrants entered the EU by sea in 2015, compared with 216,054 in 2014.
 During his State of the Union Address on 9 September 20155, Jean-Claude Juncker emphasised the crucial importance of this issue for the EU: “The first priority today is and must be addressing the refugee crisis”. …On 13 November, Paris suffered the most deadly terrorist attacks in France since the Second World War, in which 130 people were killed.
 Islamic State claimed responsibility.”